24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Oﬀshore services or intangibles provided to Australian consumers are subject to GST, commonly referred to as the 'Netﬂix tax'.
 Digital currency (such as bitcoin) is not subject to GST.

-GST will also be applied to ‘low value’ goods imported into Australia from 1 July 2018.
+GST also applies to ‘low value’ goods imported into Australia.

 As with income tax, associated entities can elect to form a GST group.
 Generally, transactions within the group are ignored for GST purposes and the representative member is responsible for the groups reporting obligations.